-3 Large-Cap Stocks with Extra-Large Dividend Checks (Yielding Up to 11.7%)
+3 Large-Cap Stocks With Extra-Large Dividend Checks (Yielding Up to 11.7%)

-Collect Oversized Dividends From Large-Cap Stocks
+Investors Can Collect Oversized Dividends From Large-Cap Stocks

 Let’s be honest here.
 While everyone wants to capitalize on the growth potential of small-cap stocks, if risk-averse income investors were presented with a choice between companies of different sizes, most of them would probably go with the big ones.